feelinglovelynow/ace-graph-database/README.md

           * Array of items formatted as `{ id: '', x: {}, graphs: [] }`
           * Request Item can support
 1. Transaction
-    * IF mutation in chat() found and no transaction provided, create transaction w/ undefined holdCommit
+    * IF mutation in ace() found and no transaction provided, create transaction w/ undefined holdCommit
     * Logs
     * createTransaction()
     * save()